 Nature doesn’t always give us perfect mouths; sometimes you need an oral surgeon to lend nature a hand.
-Many of our patients suffered from bad or misaligned bites, jaw bone abnormalities, or malocclusion.
-But oral surgery has changed their lives, improved their appearances, given them more functioning and made it easier to eat.
+Many of our patients suffer from misaligned bites, jaw bone abnormalities, or malocclusion.
+But oral surgery has changed their lives, improved their appearances, given them a better functioning mouth, and made it easier to eat and speak.

 Granted, just the term oral surgery can be a little intimidating.
 But there are many forms of oral surgery, each addressing a specific need, whether cosmetic or functional.
 Because of recent technological developments, our practice can perform previously invasive and painful oral surgeries, like wisdom tooth extractions and root canals, with alternative techniques that are much gentler on our patients but achieve the same results or better.

 The most common oral surgery procedures to correct orthodontic concerns include:

 - Exposure of impacted teeth – canines are most common

 - Removal of erupted and impacted permanent teeth

 - Removal of retained or ankylosed primary teeth

 - Early removal of wisdom teeth interfering with proper eruption of second molar teeth

 - Routine wisdom teeth extractions